About IFIAR

 Takashi Nagaoka

-Takashi Nagaoka, Secretary General of Certified Public Accountants and Auditing Oversight Board (CPAAOB) (since June 2022) and Deputy Commissioner for International Affairs at Japan’s Financial Services Agency (JFSA) (since July 2020), was elected IFIAR Vice Chair in April 2021, after representing the JFSA at the IFIAR Board since 2017.
+Takashi Nagaoka, Secretary General of Certified Public Accountants and Auditing Oversight Board (CPAAOB) (since June 2022) and Deputy Commissioner for International Affairs at Japan’s Financial Services Agency (JFSA) (since July 2020), was elected IFIAR Chair in April 2023, after representing the JFSA at the IFIAR Board since 2017.
 Takashi has broad experience in financial regulation over his career at the JFSA since 2002.
 In addition to his work with IFIAR, Takashi also currently chairs the IOSCO Multilateral Memorandum of Understanding Monitoring Group and IOSCO Administrative Arrangement Assessment Group.

 At the JFSA, prior to assuming his current position, Takashi led divisions in charge of managing departments responsible for policy making (2018-2019) and enforcement of market laws (2017).
 His career at the JFSA also includes leading supervision of securities businesses (2015-2016), international banking regulation (2014), and enforcement of corporate disclosure and audit laws (2012-13).
 Takashi started his career at the Ministry of Finance in 1991, and worked as an Economist at the IMF (1999-2002).